 Ash Wednesday

 Ash Wednesday is the first day of Lent.
 By the fourth century the Western church had determined that the Lenten period of fasting and renewal should correspond to Christ’s forty-day fast (Matt.
-4:2), and, by counting forty days back from Easter (excluding Sundays, which remain “feast”
+4:2), and, by counting forty days back from Easter (excluding Sundays, which remain “feast” days), arrived at the Wednesday seven weeks before Easter.

-Ash Wednesday is not about making yourself feel bad or becoming more *religious* (ritual-focused and devoid of the Spirit).
-This is about allowing Jesus to be our Savior, replacing lies with truth and false substitutes for happiness with joy that is unshakable.
+Ash Wednesday is not about making yourself feel bad or becoming more religious (popularly used to mean ritual-focused and devoid of the Spirit).

 Here we meditate on our mortality, acknowledging our sin and the state of it, that it alienates us from God, our neighbors, God's good creation, and ourselves.
 We renew our commitment to follow Jesus by allowing his life to become our very own.
-We remember with confidence and gratitude that Christ has conquered death and sin.
+We remember with confidence and gratitude that Christ has conquered Sin and Death.
 We witness to the power and beauty of our union with Christ and to the daily dying and rising with Christ that this entails.

 Call to Worship